JamesSkemp/words/content/post/review-fury-of-dracula-third-edition-board-game.md

 +++
-title = "Review: Fury of Dracula Third Edition Board Game" summary = "The following is a review of the Fury of Dracula Third Edition Board Game, which I received as part of the Amazon Vine program." draft = false comments = false date = "2016-01-10T09:24:03-06:00"
+title = "Review: Fury of Dracula Third Edition Board Game" description = "The following is a review of the Fury of Dracula Third Edition Board Game, which I received as part of the Amazon Vine program." draft = false comments = false date = "2016-01-10T09:24:03-06:00"